 There are many ways to eat more sustainably.
 You could reduce your consumption of meat and dairy products, buy seasonal and organically produced items, or home grow your fruit and veg.

 Wilderhood Watch members took on the challenge of cooking and eating more sustainably throughout the 3 weeks of the St Albans Sustainability Festival 2019.
-Our collaborative blog of vegetarian and vegan recipes that we ran from 11 May to 1 June 2019 is now completed!
+Our collaborative blog of vegetarian and vegan recipes that we ran from 11 May to 1 June 2019 is now gradually being added to by residents of both Lancaster and Burnham roads.

 We have categorised all recipe blog recipes onto a separate recipe page, which we plan to continue adding to – if you have any delicious vegan or vegetarian recipes that you’d like to share, please email them to us!